 Nevertheless, it still needs to be an experience that doesn’t become a dreaded task that we still need to do.
 A great tool that we often overlook is the food shopping list.

-The shopping list that I introduce my clients to broaden your perspectives – extend your horizons on what is possible.
-I check from what staples you should have in your house to what are all the possibilities of making food taste really; I mean really good.
+The shopping list that I introduce my clients to broadens your perspectives – extends your horizons on what is possible.
+I check from what staples you should have in your house to what are all the possibilities of making food taste really, and I mean really, good.

 A really good shopping list starts by understanding what you are supposed to have in your kitchen; not just what you need to buy.

 Ask questions: How would you make your food taste good?
 How would you ensure that you would have certain basics available to you all the time so you could whip up something quick, fast food style at the drop of a hat?